vefunder/protocol-research-review/articles/FluxFinance/Flux_ondo_report.md

 **Flux Protocol Treasury [3/6 multi-sig](https://etherscan.io/address/0x677fd4ed8ae623f2f625deb2d64f2070e46ca1a1#readProxyContract)** holds over 88.7% of ONDO token supply.

 **Neptune Foundation (fluxfinance.eth) [3/6 multi-sig](https://etherscan.io/address/0x118919e891d0205a7492650ad32e727617fa9452#code)** controls Flux protocol Interest Rate Model and Oracle contracts.
 Following the implementation of [FIP-04](https://forum.fluxfinance.com/t/fip-04-removing-trust-for-daily-rwa-price-and-yield-curve-updates/306/3), privileges from the Neptune Foundation have since been transferred to the DAO.
 It regularly supplies updated price data for OUSG with the constraint that the price cannot change more than 100bps per day.
+With the recent implementation of FIP-04, the 100bps constraint is done by [this address](https://etherscan.io/address/0xc53e6824480d976180A65415c19A6931D17265BA).

 ## Risk Vectors